Supplements 101

 Fish oil has absolutely tons of benefits.
 It improves the health of the eye, brain, joints, nerves, heart and cardiovascular system, performance, emotional status (depression), overall mortality and more.
 My only caveat is that people either take too little or too much, no one seems to want to be in the middle ground on this one!

-Unless you are treating a specific condition, the best range for fish oil to be in is 1-2 grams of EPA and DHA per day.
-So 1 pill that contains 300mg is not sufficient for a beneficial dose, and taking 4.5 grams of EPA and DHA is not such a hot idea either.
+Unless you are treating a specific condition, the best range for fish oil to be in is 1-2 grams of combined EPA and DHA per day.
+So 1 pill that contains 300mg is not sufficient for a beneficial dose, and taking 4.5 grams of EPA and DHA is not such a hot idea either (can increase bleeding risk, cause immune suppression, etc).

 While the specifics are beyond the scope of this post, 1-2 grams will give you the most bang for your buck while minimizing any potential side effects.
-I personally take and recommend 1 tsp per day of Carlson’s The Very Finest Fish Oil, providing about 1.3 grams of EPA/DHA.
-It is a great product at a great price from a great company.
-It has consistently passed every stringent test on purity and potency, and to top it off it tastes good too!
+I personally take and recommend 2 Athletic Greens Omega-3 pills per day, providing about 1.2 grams of EPA/DHA.
+It is made from small, wild, sustainably-caught fish, is third-party tested for contaminants, is ultra-concentrated (you only need the 2 capsules), has no fishy after-taste and it will only cost you $10/month!

 Vitamin D

-The research on the benefits of vitamin D seems to be growing by the day, regardless of the recent questionable report by the IOM.
-Optimizing vitamin D may decrease your risk for at least 17 cancers, increase bone density, increase performance, may improve body composition and insulin sensitivity, improve mood and more.
+The research on the benefits of vitamin D seems to be growing by the day.
+Optimizing vitamin D may decrease your risk for over a dozen cancers, increase bone density, increase performance, may improve body composition and insulin sensitivity, improve mood and more.
 Again this is one of those supplements where people either take too little or far too much.

-There are many quality products to choose from, but a solid choice would be Carlson’s 2,000IU vitamin D3.
-It is a year’s supply for $13!
+There are many quality products to choose from, but a solid choice would be Vitacost’s Vitamin D3 2000IU.
+It is a year’s supply for $11!

 I will wrap this up next time!